piyuo/flutter_appkit/CONTRIBUTING.md

 **Q: What about hotfixes for production issues?**
 A: We don't use hotfix branches.
 All changes follow the standard workflow.
 Production issues are handled at the deployment level using CI/CD rollback capabilities.

-**Q: How do I find PR discussions after rebase merge?**
-A: Click the commit on GitHub, then click the `#PR-NUMBER` link below the commit title to view the original PR and all its discussions.
+**Q: What if the issue number changes or gets closed before my PR?**
+A: Update your PR title to reflect the correct issue number.
+If the issue is closed as duplicate, reference the new issue number.

+**Q: Does my PR title need to be exactly the same as my first commit?**
+A: No, the PR title should reflect the same intent as your first commit but doesn't need to be word-for-word identical.
+The important thing is that both clearly communicate what the change accomplishes.

+**Q: Why should I use `git rebase -i origin/main` instead of `git rebase -i main`?**
+A: Using `origin/main` ensures you're rebasing against the latest remote version of main, and it only affects commits unique to your feature branch.
+This prevents rebasing unrelated commits that might have been added to main since you created your branch.

 ---

-**Remember**: Clean history on main, detailed history during development! 🧹✨
+**Remember**: Clean history on main, detailed history during development, and always link your PRs to issues! 🧹✨🔗